Present Simple

 Subordinate Clauses

-We also use the present simple to talk about the future after words like 'when,' 'until,' 'after,' 'before' and 'as soon as.'
+The present simple tense is also used to talk about the future after words like 'when,' 'until,' 'after,' 'before' and 'as soon as.'
 These are sometimes called subordinate clauses of time.
-So, keep in mind that the 'simple present tense' is used in subordinate time clauses to talk about the future.
+So, keep in mind that the simple present tense is used in subordinate time clauses to talk about the future.
 For example:

 I'll talk to John when I see him.